rrakhmanto/stop-start/README.md

 `sls function deploy`

-Configure the desired events - one or more are needed.
-These are in the functions/stop-start/s-function.json file and are of the following format:
+Configure the desired Cloudwatch events - one or more are needed.
+These are in placed the functions/stop-start/s-function.json file and are of the following format:

 ```
 {